TariqAHassan/alsek/docs/guided_tour.md

   * `<TaskStatus.SUCCEEDED: 5>`

 !!! note
-    By default, `StatusStore()` will peridoically scan for message statuses which have become invalid.
+    By default, `StatusTracker()` will peridoically scan for message statuses which have become invalid.
 Specifically, a scan will be performed to check for messages with statuses which are non-terminal (i.e., not ``TaskStatus.FAILED`` or ``TaskStatus.SUCCEEDED``) and no longer exist